baptistebriel/biggie/README.md

 ```

 Your site will be at `http://localhost:8888/biggie/` by default.
-This allows you to work on a subfolder or on a different server before pushing it into production in two seconds.
+This allows you to work on a subfolder or a different server before pushing it into production in two seconds.

 ## Bigwheel Documentation